Jaimss/mcutils/README.md

 #### Language Support
 This project uses Kotlin.
 The majority of these features make use of Kotlin's [extension functions](https://kotlinlang.org/docs/reference/extensions.html).
-This allows for you to use features like `Player#send("&3message")` and it will automatically color the message for you, however this does have some downsides.
+This allows for you to use features like `Player#send("&3message")` and it will automatically color the message for you, however this does have some downsides if you are working in Java.
-From my experience, Java does not accept Kotlin's extension functions as valid methods, so if you are using Java for your plugins, many of these features still will not work.
-Things like the `ItemBuilder`, however, still do work.
+You will still be able to use all the methods provided, however it will be slightly different.
+Please see the [java usage](https://github.com/Jaimss/mcutils/wiki/Java-Usage) page on the wiki.
-**I strongly suggest giving Kotlin a try!**
+**I strongly suggest giving Kotlin a try!
+It will make your life easier using this package, and it is all around better in my opinion.**

 #### Bungeecord v Bukkit
 This project was made with both Bungeecord and Bukkit in mind.